Philips circle pattern: PM5644 HD

+PM5655

+In the mid-1990s Philips completed their final VITS generator/inserter, the PM5655.
+Some versions of it have been found which generate both Philips and FuBK patterns (4:3 and 16:9).
+It is not presently publicly known if this is standard or special functionality.
+Appearance of text is significantly different to the PM5644 and from experimentation with physical equipment it is considered likely to be responsible for at least one public transmission (from Nederland 3 in the Netherlands), which was able to be exactly recreated.

 PT5210/PT5230/PT5300

-Around 1997 with the PM5644 nearing end of life; Philips began work on the final generation of hardware that would generate the circle pattern.
+Around 1997 with the PM5644 nearing end of life, Philips began work on the final generation of hardware that would generate the circle pattern.
 The first in this series was the PT5210, which through the PT8601 analogue pattern generator module, was able to generate a single complex pattern however only by special order.
 At least one circle pattern configuration is known.

-Around this time Philips exited the TV test equipment business, with the lab that developed these products subsequently renamed to ProTeleVision Technologies A/S. All products were immediately rebranded ProTeleVision.
+Around this time Philips exited the TV test equipment business, with the lab that developed these products independently incorporated as ProTeleVision Technologies A/S. All products were immediately rebranded ProTeleVision.

 The PT5230 was the first to exclusively carry the new brand and included an enhanced analogue pattern generator option – the PT8631, which was able to generate all Philips (NTSC and PAL) and FuBK patterns in both 4:3 and 16:9 in a single configuration.
 Like its predecessor (the PM5644), customer specific patterns were offered.

-In 2001, shortly after the release of the PT5230, said product line was further divested to DK-Audio A/S (Also based in Copenhagen, Denmark at the time).
+In 2001, shortly after the release of the PT5230, said product line was further divested to DK-Audio A/S (also based in Copenhagen, Denmark at the time).
 Other pattern generator products not included in the sale, but still under warranty or with active support plans such as the PM5644 and PM5534 were abandoned by ProTeleVision to be fulfilled by Arepa Test & Calibration.
 ProTeleVision became the current ProTelevision Technologies (lowercase 'V') shortly thereafter signifying a shift exclusively to digital transmission products.

 DK-Audio (also known as DK-Technologies) subsequently released the PT5300, which superseded the PT5230, accepting all of its pattern generator modules and included many new options and features developed by DK-Audio.
 It was the last physical pattern generator directly descending from the original PM5544 to generate the Philips circle pattern.

-SECAM was not supported by any models from this series leaving the PM5644L as the last SECAM variant.
+SECAM was not supported by any models from this series, leaving the PM5644L as the last SECAM variant.

+In 2005 the last ever custom Philips circle pattern was compiled by DK-Technologies for Danmarks Radio (DR), the first to transmit it in 1970.
 In 2018 the PT5300 was discontinued.
 In 2022 the PT5300 (and PT5210/PT5230) were open sourced by DK-Technologies.

-Philips test cards in the digital era

-Standard definition

-While the Philips circle pattern is designed specifically for testing analogue transmission chains and televisions; it is known to have been used with digital transmissions.